alexkwood/nodejs_spanish_flashcards/ISSUES.md

 * 'this' var in object gets lost/unbound as callbacks get deeper

 * forms plugin -- after submitted, want to show form again but EMPTY; shows submitted values. how to reset?

+* how to catch un-handled paths w/o crash?